cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

-Welcome to the Local Coffee Shop website!
-This simple React app showcases our delicious menu and friendly atmosphere.

-## Features
-- User-friendly interface
-- Simple menu display
+Welcome to our Local Coffee Shop!
+We are passionate about serving the best coffee in town.

 ## Menu
 - Espresso